alexdevero/alex-devero-blog/__drafts__/draft--private-methods-properties.md

 ## Private class fields

 Declaring private class field is simple.
-All you have to do is to prefix he name of the class field with `#`.
+All you have to do is to prefix the name of the class field with `#`.
 This will tell JavaScript that you want this class field to be private.
 When you want to access that private class field, remember that you have to include the `#`.

 ```JavaScript
 // Create new class